preslavmihaylov/booknotes/architecture/good-api-design-jb-talk/README.md

 ### Include Failure-Capture Information in Exceptions
 Allows diagnosis and recovery.
 Do this for checked exceptions.
 For unchecked ones, a message is sufficient.

-## Notable remarks
- * If an API uses existing interfaces, it keeps the conceptual weight small
-> If you know how to use an ExecutorService, you already know how to use a RetryingExecutorService